anolilab/javascript-style-guide/packages/eslint-config/README.md

 npm install --save-dev eslint typescript @anolilab/eslint-config
 ```

-Please extend the `.eslintrc.cjs` file with the correct `tsconfig.js` path if you have a custom path.
+Please extend the `.eslintrc.js` file with the correct `tsconfig.js` path if you have a custom path.

 ```js
 module.exports = {